1804 Almería earthquake: Tectonic setting

 Southern Spain is located within a zone of compression caused by the complex convergence between the Nubian and Iberian plates.
 The plate boundary location remains poorly defined.
 Seismicity is high in a 400 km zone known as the Eastern Betics Shear Zone.
 Moderately large earthquakes greater than magnitude 4.5 are infrequent, but have been destructive.
 Almería experienced heavy damage during the earthquakes of 1487, 1522, 1658, 1804 and 1910.
 The earthquakes associated with these faults display reverse and left-lateral slip.

 Earthquake

 Earthquakes in the Almería region are associated with shallow faulting on northwest–southeast and north–south trending faults.
-Offshore thrust faulting was likely associated with the 1522 event.
-Prior to the mainshock in August, a strong earthquake was also reported in the region on January 13, 1804.
+Prior to the mainshock in August, a strong earthquake was also reported in the region on 13 January 1804.
 It had an approximate epicenter 30–40 km south–southwest of Motril.
 The town sustained damage that corresponded to VII–VIII on the EMS scale.
 It had a moment magnitude estimated to be 6.3.
 Based on the macroseismic data available, the approximate epicenter would likely be in the Alboran Sea or near the heavily damaged town of Dalías.
 The offshore epicenter location was given as 36.6°N, 2.8°W, while the onshore location was 36.80°N, 2.85°W, with moment magnitudes of 6.2 and 6.4, respectively.